-Raising awareness among students and the general public on issues related to CCIJ’s mandate.
+Raising awareness among the general public on issues related to CCIJ’s mandate.

-If you are interested in collaborating, partnering or engaging with CCIJ, or in having CCIJ deliver training to an organization or class or event in your community, please contact us using this form.
+If you are interested in collaborating with us, in having CCIJ deliver training to an organization or class, or in organizing an event with CCIJ in your community, please contact us using this form.

 In 2018, CCIJ launched this innovative project which aims to increase access to justice in Canada for members of communities that have faced atrocity crimes, such as torture, crimes against humanity, war crimes, and genocide, and to promote the important initiatives that survivors of atrocities have undertaken to seek justice.